ishkawa/APIKit/README.md

 ## Requirements

 - Swift 1.2
-- iOS 8.0 or later (if you use Carthage), iOS 7.0 if you copy sources
+- iOS 8.0 or later
 - Mac OS 10.9 or later

 If you want to use APIKit with Swift 1.1, try [0.6.0](https://github.com/ishkawa/APIKit/releases/tag/0.6.0).

 ## Installation

 You have 3 choices.
-If your app supports iOS 7.0, you can only choose copying source files.

 #### 1. Using Carthage (Recommended)

 - Insert `github "ishkawa/APIKit"` to your Cartfile.
 - Run `carthage update`.
+- Drag `Carthage/Build` to your project.
+- Select "General" tab in xcodeproj.
+- Add `APIKit.framework`, `Result.framework` and `Box.framework` "Embedded Binaries", and confirm they are also in "Linked Frameworks and Libraries".

 #### 2. Using CocoaPods